 What are the features of a credit card?

 - Cash advances.
-Using your credit card to get cash from an ATM, make gambling purchases, buy foreign currency or pay some bills will be considered as cash advance transactions.
+Using your credit card to withdraw cash from an ATM, make gambling purchases, buy foreign currency or pay some bills will be considered as cash advance transactions.
 Cash advances attract a cash advance fee, are not eligible for interest-free days and usually attract a higher cash advance interest rate.

 What are the costs of a credit card?

 - Repayments.
-You’re free to repay as much as you like as often as you like.
-You’re required to make the minimum repayment when your statement is issued.
-The minimum repayment is usually 2% of your outstanding balance, so it's best to pay your account in full (or as much as you can) each statement period to reduce your interest costs.
+Although you're required to make the minimum repayment when your statement is issued, you're free to repay as much as you like and as often as you like beyond this minimum.
+The minimum repayment is usually only 2% or 3% of your outstanding balance, so it's best to pay your account in full (or as much as you can) each statement period to reduce your interest costs.
 You will pay a late payment fee if you don't make the minimum repayment by the statement due date.

 - Annual fee.
-This is the cost to own a credit card.
-The annual fee ranges from $0 to hundreds of dollars depending on the credit card type.
-The credit card annual fee is deducted from your available credit and accrues interest at the purchase rate if it isn't paid in the first statement period.
+This is the cost of the credit card account.
+Annual fees range from $0 to $500 or more depending on the type of credit card.
+The credit card annual fee is deducted from your available credit limit and accrues interest at the purchase rate if it isn't paid in the first statement period.

 - Interest rates.
 Interest is the price you pay to borrow money.
-Credit card interest rates are much higher than other types of finance because credit cards are an unsecured product; financial institutions have no recourse to take your assets if you default on your repayments.
+Credit card interest rates are much higher than other types of finance because credit cards are an unsecured product.
+This means financial institutions cannot take your assets if you default on your repayments.
 You can avoid interest charges if you get a no interest monthly fee credit card or take advantage of interest-free days.
 You could also save on interest with a card that offers 0% p.a. for an introductory period.

 - Other fees.
 Other fees you may run into include late payment fees, overlimit fees (a fee for spending past your credit limit), rewards program membership fees and cash advance fees.